Some More Sparse Bounds for Rough and Smooth Pseudodifferential Operators: Introduction and Main Results

 \end{proposition}

 We apply this proposition to extend the results in \cite{BC} in a few ways.
 When $s=\infty$ in \eqref{limitingvalues} we obtain pointwise sparse bounds (with exponent $r$) rather than sparse form bounds.
-Moreover, we obtain them for a wider class of operators, namely those arising from symbols in $L^\infty S^m_\rho$ when $r\geq1$ and from amplitudes in $L^\infty A^m_\rho$ when $r=1$ (see Definition~\ref{def:rough_symbol}).
+Moreover, we obtain them for a wider class of operators, namely those arising from symbols in $L^\infty S^m_\rho$ when $r\geq1$ and from amplitudes in $L^\infty A^m_\rho$ when $r=1$.
+As such, they are also generalisations of Proposition~3.7.3 in \cite{BeltranPortales}.
 We formulate these extensions as the following theorems.

 \begin{thm} Suppose $a\in L^\infty S^m_{\rho}$, with $\rho \in [0,1]$,